While the book is overall a good one, unfortunately, it contains a lot of generic financial advice which I decided not to include in the summary.

 - All forecasting and “get rich quick schemes” are noise.

-- Recency bias – If market has done bad in past one year, we believe the same for next one year.
+- Recency bias – If the market has done poorly in the past year, we believe the same for the next year.

 - Overconfidence – 70% of the Americans believe they are above average.
 The same gets reflected in decisions about investing.

-- Loss aversion – we feel pain of loss of 100$ twice as much as we feel the gain of 100$.
+- Loss aversion – we feel the pain of the loss of 100$ twice as much as we feel the gain of 100$.

 - Paralysis by analysis – too many choices of funds to invest in confuses us.

 - Endowment effect – Feeling safer and overrating what we already own.

 - Following the herd – It makes us feel safe to buy what everyone else is buying.